walle89/SwedbankJson/INSTALL.md

 echo '<strong>Bank statements</strong>';
 print_r($accountInfo);
 ```

+### Syncing bank statements
+A common use case is to save and compare bank statements to for example detect new transactions.
+One important thing to know is the IDs form the API *can not* and *should not* be used for this purpose.
+This is
+because they are only unique for the session.
+In the next session the transaction will have a new temporary ID.

+One approach to solve this is combine date, description, currency and amount parameters to an identifier for that transaction.
+You can possibly add the accounting balance amount as an identifier for better accuracy.

 ## Profile selector
 The Swedbank API have support for multiple company profiles linked to a user.